MikeBusuttil/kaggle/README.md

 - tune the xgboost model
 - generate sale price with a weighted average where lasso has 2x weight
 - consider de-skewing all numeric predictors
+- look at highly correlated columns
+- look at those problematic rows to see if anything stands out

 #### attempt #6